 Are you dreaming of landing freelance clients remotely and get the control to quit your job?

 You’ll need to know less than you think and practice more but don’t worry, we’ll cover everything you need.
 This is the best skill you can master to earn money on the side.
-I know that’s a bold statement and think about it: even if you could do nothing else, you can offer to help business write proposals or sell their services for them.
+I know that’s a bold statement and think about it: even if you could do nothing else, you can offer to help businesses write proposals or sell their services for them.

 I take a different approach than most others because I don’t feel good about coming across as salesy.
 To my luck, it turns out to work really well as you might have seen in the case studies here.